 Total capital required (TCR) is the aggregate of capital charges for each insurance fund and assets in the shareholders fund/working fund.
-Capital charges are fixed for credit risk, market risk, insurance liability risk and operational risk or surrender value capital charges.
+The formula for computation of capital charges is fixed for credit risk, market risk, insurance liability risk and operational risk or surrender value capital charges.